 The new coaching qualification is called the Scottish Coaching Certificate (SCC) and it has been developed, in conjunction with a number of SGBs, to replace the previous UKCC qualifications which have been retired.
-This new framework has been developed by sportscotland and is endorsed by the Chartered Institute for the Management of Sport & Physical Activity (CIMSPA) and certified by the Scottish Qualifications Authority (SQA) and is being rolled out for implementation from September 2020.
+This new framework has been developed by sportscotland and is mapped to the Chartered Institute for the Management of Sport & Physical Activity (CIMSPA) Professional Standards and jointly certified by CIMSPA, sportscotland and the Scottish Qualifications Authority (SQA).

 To help you understand how the new qualification will affect you or the coaches you work with, we have compiled the following list of questions and answers.

 Why is there a new coaching qualification in Scotland?